ski-matic/TrendingMovies/README.md

 Things that could be done:
-- API KEY could be incorporated into the retrofit call better somehow
 - Trending call options:
-  - Could give the user the ability to choose the paramters that are sent
+  - Could give the user the ability to choose the parameters that are sent

 Tasks:
 X Get data from server